Lazy Sticky Rice Dumplings (Zongzi)

 You simply line a bamboo steamer with soaked zongzi leaves, add seasoned rice and fillings, and steam for 1-2 hours, depending on how tender you like your sticky rice.
 It may not be traditional, but it is the lazy (or busy) cook’s way out.

-You still get the flavor of the bamboo leaves in the rice, and gooey sticky rice.
+You still get the flavor of the bamboo leaves in the rice.
 You still get delicious steamed filling.
 But you’ve cut down on the assembly time AND the cooking time (wrapped zongzi take 7-8 hours to cook).

 Note, for those of you thinking––wait this recipe STILL takes 8 hours to prepare!?
 If you soak your ingredients ahead of time overnight, the actual assembly time takes only 30 minutes or so (as opposed to several hours).
 Also, the cook time will be about 90 minutes as opposed to 7 hours.
 Still a significant time savings!